-As of December 31, 2021, we estimate that 106,948,851 of our outstanding ordinary shares (including ordinary shares in the form of ADSs) were held in the United States by two holders of record.
+As of December 31, 2022, we estimate that 130,007,028 of our outstanding ordinary shares (including ordinary shares in the form of ADSs) were held in the United States by three holders of record, which represents in the aggregate 39.4% of our outstanding ordinary shares as of December 31, 2022.
 The actual number of holders is greater than these numbers of record holders and includes beneficial owners whose ordinary shares or ADSs are held in street name by brokers and other nominees.
 This number of holders of record also does not include holders whose shares may be held in trust by other entities.